gman247/leaderboard-service/README.md

 ### 4. Update Table

 Adds a row to a markdown table or creates a new table if none exists.
+Optionally sorts the table by a specified column.

 ```json
 {